CalebEverett/arloader/README.md

 Arloader accepts file glob patterns and defaults to creating a bundle for your files.

-Arweave gateways only index bundles up to 250MB, so if tjhe aggregate size of all your files is greater than that, you should create multiple bundle transacions each less than 250MB.
+Arweave gateways only index bundles up to 250MB, so if the aggregate size of all your files is greater than that, you should create multiple bundle transactions each less than 250MB.

 1. To get an estimate of the cost of uploading your files run